 There are endless things vying for your attention every day.
 The distractions multiply when you work from home.
 Aim to limit distractions as much as possible by employing these productivity apps when you work from home.

 Tools That Help You Be More Productive When Working From Home

 - The FocusBooster Timer uses the Pomodoro Technique to track your time and intersperse small spurts of productivity with frequent breaks.
 This means that the timer will go off after working for 25 minutes and then remind you to take a five-minute break before the next set of work is to begin.
-The app’s free version provides you with 20 Pomodoro sessions a month, with the option to upgrade to 200 for $2.99 monthly.
-For $4.99 per month, you can have unlimited Pomodoro sessions and the ability to track revenue through the app
+The app’s free version provides you with 20 Pomodoro sessions a month.
+For $4.99 per month, you can have unlimited Pomodoro sessions and the ability to track revenue through the app.

 - The Self-Control App is a free desktop app that blocks certain websites and social media sites for a specified amount of time so you won’t be tempted to surf the web when you’re supposed to be working.
 It’s aimed at Mac users, but there’s also a Chrome browser extension available as well